 In the Netherlands we had Dutch neighbors.
 Today in the south of France we have Dutch neighbors!
 No big difference, this is Europe!

 We transformed it into an autonomous, sustainable guesthouse where one can escape to enjoy spectacular nature and a quietness that is rare in Europe today.
-We will open the guesthouse in the fall of 2014 and you all are invited to visit us!
+We will open the guesthouse soon, and you all are invited to visit us!

 You have an army of fans who love seeing you at Rick Steves' annual tour reunion in January.
 Can you tell us what it's like to be a guide during this event?